-This is a more process-y bit of news about WCAG.
-We share how we are taking responsibility to ensure all site visitors can find the information they need.
+WCAG compliance is a more process-y bit of news.
+Therefore we share how we are taking responsibility to ensure all site visitors can find the information they need.

 What is Web Content Accessibility Guidelines (WCAG) Compliance?

-These guidelines include consideration of visual, auditory, cognitive, motor, and other disabilities.
+These guidelines naturally include consideration of visual, auditory, cognitive, motor, and other disabilities.

 Why Does WCAG Compliance Matter?